Develop your work experience, earn money, and build your confidence on a paid summer internship.

 Accommodation and transport

-Important: We are unable to help with paying accommodation or transport costs.
+Important: We are unable to contribute towards accommodation or transport costs.
 Any costs should be paid out of your wages.
+Think carefully about the role you are applying for and whether you can you commit to the internship if you are successful.
 Find out how to budget while at university.